troglobit/rfctl/README.md

 - https://www.raspberrypi.org/forums/viewtopic.php?t=11159

-pibang driver
+kernel driver
 -------------

-This is a LIRC style device driver that transmits and records pulse and pause lengths using GPIO.
-It uses code from `lirc_serial.c` by Ralph Metzler et al.  See the file [HARDWARE.md][] for information on how to connect the GPIO to a common 433 MHz TX module.
+The default 433 MHz control interface utilizes the `linux/pibang.ko` kernel driver.
+It is a LIRC style device driver that transmits and records pulse and pause lengths using GPIO.
+See [HARDWARE.md][] for information on how to connect the GPIO to a common 433 MHz TX module.

 To build on target you first need to install the kernel headers, in Raspbian the `raspberrypi-kernel-headers` meta package points to the